pittisl/pittisl.github.io/content/post/2022-10-20-mobicom2022/index.md

   - ''
 ---

 Our AgileNN work is accepted and presented at MobiCom 2022.
-The published paper, [Real-time Neural Network Inference on Extremely Weak Devices: Agile Offloading with Explainable AI](/publication/2022-agilenn/), is now also available.
+The published paper, [Real-time Neural Network Inference on Extremely Weak Devices: Agile Offloading with Explainable AI](/publication/2022-agilenn/), is also available online.

 <!--more-->